deciduously/ttr/README.md

 WIP

 Take the Rock is a casual incremental game.
-It is implemented with `actix-web`` on the backend ond Typescript/Preact/Mobx on the frontend.
+It is implemented in Typescript using React and Mobx on the frontend and actix_web/diesel to connect to a postgres db for saves.

 # Requirements